HighCoordination/trueChart-Menubar4Sense/README.md

 **Option to style sheet background**
 The option to style the sheet background allows you to style the Sense sheet background with an image, color or both.
-This also works in storymode if a menubar elements is placed on the slide and has an active background styling.
+This also works in storymode if a MENUBAR elements is placed on the slide and has an active background styling.

 ![Sheet with Background styling](./assets/whats-new-background.png)